Flank/flank-dashboard/docs/13_state_management_investigation.md

 #### Boilerplate absence

-Score: 5
+Score: 4

 To create a new BLoC, you just should create the class that will contain business logic.
-The only place of the boilerplate code is the creation of the Streams and Sinks.
+The only place of the boilerplate code is the creation of the Streams and Sinks, if data passed isn't simple you'll need to create DTO.
 The example of the simple BLoC is presented above in [Reactivity](#Reactivity) or [Code sample](#Code-sample) sections.

 #### Maintainability

-Score: 4
+Score: 3

 The applications that use the BLoC pattern as the state management are highly maintainable because all of the business logic is separated from the UI.
 Moreover, the business processes could be triggered only from one place - the sink, and it helps to find errors, bugs, etc. in the code.
 Also, because of the low level of the boilerplate code and good separation of the features, it is easy to add a new feature by adding a new BLoC or change the behavior of the existing feature by modifying the logic in the existing BLoC.
-The only problem in maintainability is the BLoC pattern's async support.
+It might be challenging to get the whole app state or find callers of BLoCs due to Stream/Sink async nature.

 #### State snapshot